 Some owners of the Lux model find it slightly too soft due to the Cloud Foam layer.
 If this is a concern, consider the classic Puffy.

 Provides edge-to-edge support thanks to the hybrid construction that has both foam layers and pocketed coils.
 Absorbs motion.
 Trial period of 100 nights gives you a chance to determine if you like it risk-free.

 May be too firm for some.
 Rare reports of back pain after sleeping on it.

 Made of natural wool and cotton that are sustainably sourced and toxin-free.
 Inner springs provide reliable support.
 Naturally hypoallergenic.
-Comes with a 100-night trial and a generous 25-year warranty.
+Comes with a convenient 100-night trial.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Quality sleep can make a huge difference in your health and well-being, and the right mattress is an important part of the equation.
 Full mattresses are the perfect size for solo sleepers who find they can't spread out enough in a twin bed.
 A full mattress can also accommodate two people if you don't mind the close proximity.